 In this blog post, we showed you how to convert a binary database into a project database.
 Once everything is ready and the conversion has successfully completed, you can start working with your project database.
 However, some questions may arise: are all the files in the database useful?
 It’s obvious that the”.4DB” structure file is no longer needed.
 Can I delete other files?

 Here’s everything you need to know after the conversion.

 Before exchanging files (by email for example), we often compress them to reduce their size before transmitting them.
 With 4D v18, you can compress and uncompress your files by programming without the need for external libraries or tools.
 Here are the new commands that allow you to do so:

 Do you need to build a customized 4D connection dialog?
 Interested in connecting your client application to different servers?
-Two different scenarios that 4D v18 allows you to handle.
-This blog post is for you if you want to create a custom remote connection dialog or deploy merged, standalone 4D applications to merged 4D servers.
+These are two scenarios that 4D v18 lets you to handle.
+This blog post is for you if you want to create a custom remote connection dialog and connect it to merged 4D servers.
 Keep reading!

 As of 4D v18, a new set of 4D View Pro form events are available.
 They return special information that can be accessed with the new FORM Event command, introduced in this blog post.
 Say hello to: “On Column Resize”, “On Row Resize”, “On Clicked”, “On Double Clicked”, “On Header Click”, “On Selection Change”, and “On After Edit”.

 You already know that 4D Write Pro allows you to create tables and append rows to them.
 With 4D v18, we’ve got more thrilling news!
 We’re excited to announce that managing the insertion and deletion of rows and columns is not only possible, it’s also very easy.
 This can be done either by programming, thanks to four new commands, or by using the interface (via the widgets or the contextual menu).
 Keep reading for more details!